Call for proposals: From Access to Inclusion 2020; an Arts and Culture Summit

 - Classroom – These sessions provide practical tips, tools and resources that attendees can use to start or improve initiatives, programmes, or services.

 - Skills Building – These hands-on sessions are designed to teach participants a tangible skill.

 - Think Tank – These highly interactive and discussion-based sessions provide an opportunity for conversation.

-From Access to Inclusion Summit: A dynamic programme of keynotes, discussion panels, case studies and demonstrations which will take place at Printworks Conference Centre, Dublin Castle on 13th-14th May.
-The Summit is intended to offer the opportunity to exchange ideas and discover new and innovative ways to include and welcome everyone in the following formats:
+From Access to Inclusion Symposium: A dynamic programme of keynotes, discussion panels, case studies and demonstrations which will take place at Printworks Conference Centre, Dublin Castle from 13th-14th May.
+The Symposium is intended to offer the opportunity to exchange ideas and discover new and innovative ways to include and welcome everyone in the following formats:

 - Snapshots: 15 minute informal presentations given at round tables with 10-15 participants at a time.

 - Discussion Panels: 1 hour chaired discussions offering in-depth multiple perspectives on or approaches to a single topic.

 - Case Studies: 10 minute presentation reflecting on innovative ways to include and welcome everyone.

 - Demonstrations: 5 minute presentation on a new technology making arts, cultural and visitor experiences accessible.